AndiEcker/AcuSihotInterfaces/README.md

 as command line argument when you start the SihotResImport application (see next paragraph).
 Please note that the user need to have full access (read, write and create folder privileges) within each of these import channel folders.

-The provided command line parameters are documented above in the section "General command line arguments".
-The most import is `jsonPath` for to specify the import path and file mask for OTA JSON files - this value defaults to `C:/JSON_Import/*.json`.
+The provided command line options are documented above in the section [General command line arguments](#General-command-line-arguments).
+The most important one is the `jsonPath` option, for to specify the import path and file mask for OTA JSON files - this value defaults to `C:/JSON_Import/*.json`.

 For to run this application in console mode (headless without any user interface), simply specify a valid Acumen user name (acuUser) and password (acuPassword) as command line parameters (or via one of supported config/INI files).